-Claire and I are thrilled to announce SWEET LAUREL SAVORY is now available for PRE-ORDER!
-This book is truly a labor of love and each recipe is designed to be decadent and delicious in true Sweet Laurel fashion.
-And as a very special gift to you, we are releasing Claire’s Thanksgiving Popovers from Sweet Laurel Savory, just in time for next week.
+Claire and I are thrilled to announce SWEET LAUREL SAVORY is now available!
+This book was a labor of love and each recipe is designed to be decadent and delicious in true Sweet Laurel fashion.
+And as a very special gift to you, we are releasing Claire’s Thanksgiving Popovers from Sweet Laurel Savory, just in time for the holidays.

 One of our favorite baking smells is that of popovers-and they taste delicious too!
 Crunchy on the outside, eggy and soft in the middle.
 You can eat them with some sweet jam, or just slather them with ghee.
-Enjoy this preview of our 2nd cookbook and click here to pre-order Sweet Laurel Savory.
+Enjoy this preview of our 2nd cookbook and click here to get your copy Sweet Laurel Savory.

 Yield: 6 popovers

 Bake Time: 20-25 minutes

 2 tablespoons coconut oil or unsalted ghee, melted, plus more for greasing